douymLab/BayesMonSTR/BayesMonSTR-Bulk/README.md

 | `-m` | **Prediction mode**: determines how random forest and hard filter results are used:<br>• `rf`: use only the random forest model for prediction<br>• `hard_filter`: use only hard filtering rules<br>• `both`: require both rf and hard filter to call a site mosaic (default)<br>• `either`: call mosaic if either rf or hard filter predicts mosaic |
 | `-hnf` | **No filter heterozygous**: Compatible with potential clonal mosaic mutations with VAF ≈ 0.5. |

-- You can customize the hard filter criteria in ~/MoSTR-Bulk/src/final_hard_filter_config_params.py.
+- You can customize the hard filter criteria in ~/BayesMonSTR-Bulk/src/final_hard_filter_config_params.py.
 Currently, we use a conservative default hard filter condition to maintain sensitivity.

-- MoSTR-Bulk uses four models trained on different datasets to predict mosaic STR mutations:
+- BayesMonSTR-Bulk uses four models trained on different datasets to predict mosaic STR mutations:

 | Model Type        | Training Data         | File |
 |-------------------|-----------------------|----------|